MBNMS Resource Protection Staff

 Regulatory/Emergency Response Coordinator

 Mr. Kathey interprets and develops regulations and amendments; investigates Sanctuary regulatory violations, coastal incidents, and citizen complaints; and coordinates enforcement activities between Federal, State, and local law enforcement agencies to protect Sanctuary resources.
-He also manages Sanctuary boat operations, is a NOAA Working Diver, and serves as the staff lead on emergency response issues including vessel groundings and spills.
+He also serves as staff coordinator for emergency response issues, such as vessel groundings and spills, and is a certified NOAA Divemaster, small boat operator, and aircrew member.

 Agriculture Water Quality Coordinator